-One of the biggest concerns for parents about homeschooling is” will my kids become socially awkward? ” I can guarantee that question is at the top of the list among other worrying concerns.
+One of the biggest concerns for parents about homeschooling is” Will my kids become socially awkward? ” I can guarantee that question is at the top of the list among other worrying concerns.

 This scenario and stereotypical description is every parent’s nightmare when homeschooling their kids.
 Thinking that their child will be socially exiled, have no friends, lack social etiquette and be disengaged from their community will eventually turn them into a hermit.